kreynoldsf5/UDF-DevOps-Base/docs/_labs/lab0.markdown

 9. Get Latest Version of the Lab

+TBD:: indicate that you should be in the repository directory.

     The labs in the UDF-DevOps-Base repository are constantly being updated and new labs are being added.
 If it has been awhile since you forked the repository then now is a good time to update your local copy:

     ```bash